-Until and including March 7, 2005, all dealers that buy, sell or trade our common stock, whether or not participating in the offering, may be required to deliver a prospectus.
+Until , 2005, all dealers that buy, sell or trade our common stock, whether or not participating in the offering, may be required to deliver a prospectus.
 This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.